-Dynamic Stresses
+Dynamic Stresses.
 Although outside the scope of this work, dynamic stresses merit further comment.
 When pressures are suddenly applied due to water hammer, the expected static stress is multiplied by a dynamic load factor (DLF) to obtain the actual dynamic stress exerted on the piping.
-For elastic hoop stresses, DLF < 4 when a steep fronted water hammer wave travels along the bore of a pipe (Leishear [6]).
+For elastic hoop stresses, DLF < 4 when a steep fronted water hammer wave travels along the bore of a pipe [6,7].
 For elastic bending stresses, DLF < 2 for a single elbow, but the DLF can be increased up to DLF < 4 for tight U-bend axial stresses and Z-bend bending stresses.
 As the pressure is more gradually applied, the DLF approaches 1 for hoop stresses and bending stresses, which is the case for line pack.
+A full FSI analysis gives more insight into dynamic pipe stresses and is essential in some cases [20], but precautions are in order for FSI as well, and some FSI analyses do not consider hoop stresses at all (see Refs.
+[6,7], and [21]).